Are you in crisis mode when it comes to finding employees?

 No matter the business, you are solving a problem for someone.
-You need to be sure the client understands everything that needs to take place for your solution to be a success.
+It would help if you were sure the client understands everything that needs to take place for your solution to be a success.

-Today you are competing for not just customers, but for employees.
+Today you are competing not just with customers but for employees.

-You are going to use the same process to market your business to customers, but now for finding those employees.
+You will use the same process for marketing your business to customers, but now for finding those employees.

-No longer are the days that you can just say I have a job opening and people are lining up for you to pick someone.
+No longer are the days that you can say I have a job opening, and people are lining up for you to pick someone.

-Just like you created a product that solves a problem, you need to now address the problems that workers have with the workplace.
+Just like you created a product that solves a problem, you need to address the issues now that workers have with the workplace.

 Now you might just be solving every one of those problems.
-You have great benefits, your employees like you as a boss and your business is one that makes a difference in the community, but no one is applying.
+You have significant benefits, your employees like you as a boss, and your business makes a difference in the community, but no one is applying.

-Most places have the same problem with the marketing of their business and finding employees.
+Most places have the same problem with marketing their business and finding employees.

 Show & Tell

 People have a short attention span.
 We know that infomercials work.
-The purpose of infomercials is to prompt the viewer to call a toll-free number or visit a website to make a purchase.
-An advantage of infomercials for companies is an increased amount of time to showcase a product, demonstrate how it works, and present a persuasive call to action.
+The purpose of infomercials is to prompt the viewer to call a toll-free number or visit a website to purchase.
+An advantage of infomercials for companies is increased time to showcase a product, demonstrate how it works, and present a clear call to action.

-Applying the “Problem – Agitate – Solve” principle is a useful tool for a great effect on your business.
-Digging into the consumers’ common problems gives you the chance to empathize, to connect with them, to give solutions to their problems and to make them feel better.
-Of course, they won’t care on buying your product if it is not helpful to them.
+Applying the “Problem – Agitate – Solve” principle is a valuable tool for a significant effect on your business.
+Digging into the consumers’ common problems allows you to empathize, connect with them, provide solutions to their problems, and make them feel better.
+Of course, they won’t care about buying your product if it is not helpful to them.

-Having infomercials for your products/services is a great way of showing how it works.
+Having infomercials for your products/services is an excellent way of showing how it works.
 Describing how it is effective is always helpful, but people are visual.
 Viewers love seeing things in action.
 It would give bonus points to compare how you’re better than the other competitors in a respectful manner.

-I think great photo of employee and short text telling their story works great in social media.
+I think the great photo of employees and short text telling their story works excellent on social media.